-Complex regional pain syndrome is a condition which affects different people in different ways.
-Complex regional pain syndrome symptoms are not the same in every case and though there are some similarities felt by some sufferers it is entirely possible to meet someone else living with CRPS and they have none of the same symptoms as you.
+Complex Regional Pain Syndrome (CRPS) is a chronic condition which causes pain and other life-changing symptoms.
+CRPS usually affects a person’s limbs, such as an arm or a leg, and usually develops after a trauma such as a stroke, car accident or an injury.
+CRPS symptoms are not the same in every case, and though there are some similarities felt by some sufferers, it is entirely possible to meet someone else living with CRPS who have none of the same symptoms as you.

 CRPS Symptoms Explained

 The characteristic symptom of CRPS is pain.
-This pain is most commonly described as a burning, intense pain specific to a single location on one of the body’s limbs and it is a pain which is out of proportion to the severity of the injury or the trauma which has occurred.
-CRPS pain is chronic and it gets worse rather than improving over time and often leads to the development of further symptoms.
-Below is a closer look at the most commonly known CRPS symptoms:
+Commonly described as a burning, intense pain specific to a single location on one of the body’s limbs, it is a pain which is out of proportion to the severity of the injury or the trauma which had occurred.
+CRPS pain is chronic, often getting worse over time rather than improving and often leads to the development of further symptoms.
+The symptoms and their severity vary from person to person and may change.

-Hyperalgesia – extreme sensitivity to pain which is out of proportion to the injury or are of trauma
+- Extreme sensitivity to pain that is out of proportion to the injury or trauma

-Allodynia – experiencing pain from something which simply shouldn’t be painful such as a light touch, a slightly joint movement or a change in temperature
+- Experiencing pain from something that shouldn’t be painful such as a light touch or a change in temperature

-Changes in skin, hair and nails – skin may become blotchy, dry or scaly, nails crack and split and hair often becomes thin
+- Changes in skin, hair and nails – skin may become blotchy, dry or scaly, nails crack and can become grooved or brittle, and hair often becomes thin

-These are the most common CRPS symptoms that many patients experience but this doesn’t mean there aren’t others.
-It is also essential you speak to your doctor and seek medical advice rather than making a self-diagnosis as they can do the proper assessment and tests required and ensure the symptoms you’re experiencing are indicative of CRPS.
+These are the most common symptoms experienced by people suffering from CRPS, but it is essential that you seek medical advice rather than making a self-diagnosis.
+A medical professional can carry out the assessments and tests required to ensure the symptoms you are experiencing are indicative of CRPS.